kubesphere/kubeeye/docs/FAQ.md

-The main purpose of this document is how to recover and eliminate the problem when you diagnose certain problems by executing the Kubeye command.
+The main purpose of this document is how to recover and eliminate the problem when you diagnose certain problems by executing the KubeEye command.

 ## Node-level issues